sairis-ai/help-center/docs/Administration/AI-Management/Knowledge-Bases/knowledge-base.md

 The Knowledge Base Dialog is divided into two main sections:

 **Top/Main Section**: Contains basic information fields
-- Name and initials
+- Knowledge Base Name and Initials
-- Description
+- Description field
-- Group access settings
+- Group Access settings
-- Topic and tag selection
+- Topic and Tags selectors

 **Secondary (AI Configuration) Section**: Contains AI and search configuration
-- AI foundation model selection
+- AI Model selection
 - Creativity settings
-- System instructions
+- System Instructions
-- Search configuration parameters
+- KB Search configuration
-- Sharing and visibility toggles
+- Publishing options

 ## Basic Information Section

-### Name and Initials

-1. **Name** (Required):
-   - The primary identifier for your knowledge base
+The fundamental settings for your knowledge base:

-   - Should be descriptive and unique
+1. **Name**:
-   - Appears in the knowledge base list and selection dropdowns
+   - Enter a descriptive name for the knowledge base
-   - Maximum length: 255 characters
+   - Maximum 255 characters
+   - This name appears in KB selection menus
+   - Required field

-2. **Initials** (Required):
+2. **Initials**:
-   - Two-character identifier used for the knowledge base avatar
+   - 1-2 character abbreviation for the knowledge base
-   - Automatically generated from the first two letters of the name
+   - Auto-generates from the first two letters of the name
+   - Used in KB avatars and compact displays
-   - Can be manually overridden
+   - Can be manually edited
-   - Used in visual representations throughout the system

-### Description
+   - Required field
+3. **Description**:
 The description field provides context about the knowledge base's purpose and content:
-- Helps users understand what information the KB contains
+   - Detailed description of the knowledge base purpose and content
-- Appears in the knowledge base list and selection interfaces
+   - Appears in KB selection interfaces
-- Use clear, concise language explaining the KB's scope and use cases
+   - Helps users understand when to use this KB
-- Optional but strongly recommended
+   - Optional but recommended

 ### Group Access

 Group Access controls which users can access this knowledge base:

 1. **Group Selection**:
+   - Click in the Group Access field
+   - A dropdown menu appears showing available groups
+   - Select one or more groups to grant access
-   - Choose from existing groups in the system
+   - Selected groups appear as chips in the field
-   - Multiple groups can be selected
-   - Only users belonging to selected groups will see this knowledge base
-   - Groups are displayed as a tag list for easy management
+   - Click the X on any chip to remove that group
+   - Empty selection means all users can access (if permissions allow)

 2. **Access Implications**:
    - Adding many groups increases visibility but may expose sensitive information